ORTHOPAEDIC CELL THERAPY

 Where possible, avoid sugar rich foods.
 Anti-inflammatory drugs (eg. Cortisone, Nurofen) should be avoided for 2-3 days before and after treatment.

 It is essential that you stop taking blood thinners (eg. Aspirin).
-Dr. Lewis also recommends that you stop taking fish-oil and cholesterol-lowering medication a week before the stem cells are harvested, however this will be discussed in your initial consultation.
+Dr. Lewis also recommends that you stop taking fish-oil and cholesterol-lowering medication a week before the cells are harvested, however this will be discussed in your initial consultation.

 For better results, visit the hyperbaric chamber facility available at our Malvern clinic.